 A personal loan from a bank can offer you a secure and flexible solution to your credit needs.

-If you’re in the market for a personal loan you may feel overwhelmed by the amount of loan types, lenders, rates and fees that there are to compare and choose from.
+If you’re in the market for a personal loan you may feel overwhelmed by the number of loan types, lenders, rates and fees that there are to compare and choose from.
 You want to choose a loan where you feel secure and where your needs are met, plus you want to be confident that you are getting the best range of features on the market.
 A personal loan from a bank might be able to offer you the features you need and if you choose your current bank you will be taking advantage of the convenience of having all of your accounts in one place.

 How do bank loans differ from personal loans with other lenders?